tangledhelix/DP_whorepoem/README.md

 retained.

 [text]
-This file uses _underscores_ to indicate italic text and ~tilde~ to indicate gesperrt text (which was  s p a c e d   o u t  for emphasis in the original).
+This file uses _underscores_ to indicate italic text and =equals= to indicate gesperrt text (which was  s p a c e d   o u t  for emphasis in the original).

 [html]